CAMeL-Lab/camel-guidelines/docs/morphology.md

 ### Tokenization

-The tokenization scheme recommended when annotating using {{ page.cameltools}} is D3.
+The tokenization scheme recommended when annotating using CAMEL POS is D3.

+**D3 Tokenization**
-: **D3** tokenizes all clitics: question particle, conjunctions, particles, prepositions, articles, and pronominal enclitics.
+:    D3 tokenizes all clitics: question particle, conjunctions, particles, prepositions, articles, and pronominal enclitics.

 - In the tokenization task, all tokens must be orthographically normalized, that is undoing all of the morphophonemic and orthographic rewrite rules.
 For example, the word <span dir="rtl">مكتبتها</span> should be tokenized as <span dir="rtl">مكتبة +ها</span> NOT <span dir="rtl">مكتبت +ها</span>
 - Remember that clitics are optional to word formation and they include particles and pronouns.